0xM1cx/Obsidian-Notes/EVSU/2nd-Year/1st-Sem/OOP/Intro-to-OOP.md

 ## PHP as an OOP Language
 PHP is a versatile server-side scripting language known for its ability to support multiple programming paradigms including procedural and object-oriented programming.
 Over the years, PHP has evolved to become a robust OOP language by incorporating key features and syntax that align with OOP principles.

+## Classes and Objects
+**Classes**.
+A class in PHP can be thought of as a blueprint or a template for creating objects.
+It defines the structure and behavior that objects based on the class will have.
+**Objects**. are instances of classes.
+If a class is a blueprint, an object is an actual instantiation or realization of that blueprint.
+You can create multiple objects from the same class, each with its own unique state and behavior.